-The Office of Student Engagement and Leadership is committed to enhancing Fraternity and Sorority Life and Fraternity and Sorority affiliated students through their fraternal experience to build a Greek community where students can have a positive collegiate experience.
+The Office of Student Engagement and Leadership is committed to enhancing Fraternity and Sorority Life and Fraternity and Sorority affiliated students to build a Greek community where students can have a positive collegiate experience.
 SEAL believes that the leadership opportunities provided by membership in fraternal organizations are endless and will be an outstanding part of a student's life during their undergraduate career.
 Fraternity and Sorority Life builds an inclusive Greek community and enhances the collegiate experience by supporting opportunities for siblinghood, leadership, service, and scholarship; and to serve as liaison among the collegiate chapters, parents, alumni, international organizations, and the University to provide organizational guidance, educational programs, and resources while challenging members to live their fraternal values.
 Each organization also has representation on Fraternity and Sorority Council.

-CSU-Pueblo is proud to be the home of four national social Greek letter organizations: (1) Alpha Sigma Alpha Sorority - Zeta Pi Chapter, (2) Alpha Kappa Alpha Sorority, Inc. - Tau Tau Chapter, (3) Lambda Theta Nu Sorority, Inc. - Alpha Omicron Chapter, and (4) Lambda Chi Alpha - Delta Omega Chapter.
-Contact (719) 549-2151 for more information or to learn how you can get involved with a Greek-Letter Organization.
+CSU-Pueblo is proud to be the home of five national social Greek letter organizations: (1) Alpha Sigma Alpha Sorority - Zeta Pi Chapter, (2) Alpha Kappa Alpha Sorority, Inc. - Tau Tau Chapter, (3) Lambda Theta Nu Sorority, Inc. - Alpha Omicron Chapter, (4) Alpha Psi Lambda - CSUP Colony and (5) Lambda Chi Alpha - Delta Omega Chapter.
+Contact (719) 549-2225 for more information or to learn how you can get involved with a Greek-Letter Organization.